Chūshingura: Hana no Maki, Yuki no Maki

 Chūshingura: Hana no Maki, Yuki no Maki (忠臣蔵 花の巻 雪の巻, Chushingura: Story of Flower, Story of Snow) is a 1962 Japanese jidaigeki epic film directed by Hiroshi Inagaki, with special effects by Eiji Tsuburaya.
 Produced and distributed by Toho Studios, it is based on the story of the forty-seven rōnin.
-The film stars Toshiro Mifune as Genba Tawaraboshi, along with Matsumoto Hakuō I, Yūzō Kayama, Tatsuya Mihashi, Akira Takarada, Yosuke Natsuki, Makoto Satō, and Tadao Takashima.
+The film stars Toshiro Mifune as Genba Tawaraboshi, along with Matsumoto Hakuō I, Yūzō Kayama, Tatsuya Mihashi, Akira Takarada, Yosuke Natsuki, Makoto Satō, Tadao Takashima, and Setsuko Hara in her final film role.

 Chūshingura: Hana no Maki, Yuki no Maki was released theatrically in Japan on 3 November 1962.
 It was released under the title 47 Samurai in the United States.

 Plot

-The ruling shōgun Tokugawa Tsunayoshi placed Asano Takumi-no-kami Naganori, the daimyō of Akō, in charge of reception of envoys from the Imperial Court in Kyoto.
-He also appointed the protocol official (kōke) Kira Kōzuke-no-suke Yoshinaka to instruct Asano in the ceremonies.
-Asano is young and idealistic and does not understand various court protocols accepted in medieval Japan concerning the back-and-forth payments of officials for larger and lesser favors.
-Asano only sees these payments as a corrupt form of hand-outs and, worse in his idealistic perspective, as a corruption of government and its just operation.
-Asano decides to boycott the payment of any 'tithes' to anyone for any reason.
-Kira is instructed to take notice of this and decides to teach the young Asano a lesson in manners and customs by withholding commonly expected courtesies to rebuke him.
-Kira is hoping that Asano will become part of the 'tithing' expectations of government officials in the Tokugawa realm.
+The ruling shōgun, Tokugawa Tsunayoshi, appoints Asano Takumi-no-kami Naganori, the daimyō of Akō, as his representative to host envoys from the Imperial Court.
+He also appoints the protocol official (kōke) Kira Kōzuke-no-suke Yoshinaka to instruct Asano in the intricate ceremonies required of his new position.
+Asano is young and idealistic and does not understand Kira's expectation that he should be given bribes as compensation for the time spent on their lessons; in his idealistic perspective, such things are a corruption of government and its just operation.
+When Kira becomes aware of his defiance, he decides to teach his student a lesson in manners and customs by withholding commonly expected courtesies to rebuke him.

-These 'tithing' expectations weigh heavily on the young Asano, and the intentional withdrawal of common courtesies from him by court officials make him emotionally agitated and unstable.
-On the day of the reception, at Edo Castle, Asano draws his short sword and attempts to kill Kira.
+The intentional withdrawal of courtesies from him by court officials make Asano emotionally agitated and unstable, yet he cannot bring himself to betray his principles.
+On the day of the reception, at Edo Castle, Asano finally snaps and draws his short sword when he sees Kira, managing only to scar his head.
 His reasoning appears to lack all decorum of court, but many purport that an insult may have provoked him.
-For this act, he is sentenced to commit seppuku, but Kira does not receive any punishment.
-The shogunate confiscates Asano's lands (the Akō Domain) and dismisses all the samurai who had served him, making them rōnin.
-When their lord is forced to commit ritual suicide, forty-seven of his samurai await the chance to avenge their master and reclaim their honor.
+For this act, he is sentenced to commit seppuku.
+The shogunate confiscates Asano's lands (the Akō Domain) and dismisses the samurai who had served him, making them rōnin.
+It is also declared that any attempt of revenge against Kira in defense of Asano's honor, as required by bushido, is forbidden.